Create a SIS Workspace Definition (SWD)

 When building an SWD:

 • Ensure data is optimized for speed of access and therefore display.
 This may involve pre-processing data or using a different format for improved performance.
+We recommend using databases within your SWD.

 • Define each Overlay as either Hittable (Data Layer) or Visible (Base Layer).
 This will determine if the user can turn the Overlays on or off.